These cookies are so fun, plus you can adapt the colour depending on the holiday. Obviously, these ones are ready for Valentine’s Day.

 - Divide the dough in half and put one half on a parchment-lined baking dish.
 Leave half of the mixture in the bowl and gradually apply food colouring, about a teaspoon at a time, before you achieve the perfect shade.

-- Here’s where the interesting (and tricky) part begins: spread out the non-colored dough on one sheet of parchment paper.
+- Here’s where the interesting (and tricky) part begins: spread out the non-coloured dough on one sheet of parchment paper.
 Keep that aside once done.
 Roll out the pink dough on another sheet of parchment paper.
-E nsure that they are about the same size.
+Ensure that they are about the same size.